 What is the Income Approach to Real Estate Appraisal?

-The income approach to appraisal is one way to value a property while analyzing a deal.
-Because it’s based on the income a property generates, investors seeking to determine immediate cash flow can gain a deeper understanding of the value it can deliver within their portfolio immediately.
+The income approach to appraisal is one method that real estate investment teams follow to value new deals.
+Because it’s determined by the income a property generates, investors seeking to quantify current cash flow can understand immediate returns.

 Income Approach Formula

-To calculate a property’s value using the income approach, investors follow the formula below:
+To calculate a property’s value using the commercial real estate income approach, investors follow the formula below:

-Depending on a number of factors, investors may choose to follow the income approach or other valuation methods like:
+Depending on a number of factors, investors may choose to follow the income approach or other appraisal and valuation methods like:

 - The cost approach, which determines value based on the costs of operating and upkeep

-- The sales comparison approach, which relies on values from similar transactions in the same market and asset class
+- The sales comparison approach, which relies on values from sales comps in the same market and asset class

 The Direct Capitalization Method for Income Approach Appraisal